 Once the Christmas tree reaches its holiday home safely, proper placement and decorations are key to prevent a devastating house fire.
 The National Fire Protection Association reports that although Christmas tree fires are rare, when they do occur, they are more likely to be serious:

-- These fires caused an average of 4 deaths, 15 injuries, and $12 million in direct property damage annually.
+- These fires caused an average of three deaths, 15 injuries, and $10 million in direct property damage annually.

-- Two of every five (40%) home Christmas tree fires started in the living room, family room, or den.
+- Two of every five (39 percent) home Christmas tree fires started in the living room.

-- In one-quarter (27%) of the Christmas tree fires and in 80% of the deaths, some type of heat source, such as a candle or equipment, was too close to the tree.
+- In one-quarter (25 percent) of the Christmas tree fires, some type of heat source, such as a candle or equipment, was too close to the tree.

-“No one wants to have their holiday ruined by a house fire that could have been prevented,” said Craig Small, Ogden Fire Company Chief.
+“No one wants to have their holiday ruined by a house fire that could have been prevented,” said Billy Richardson, Ogden Fire Company Captain.
 “While you may look at your tree as the centerpiece of your holiday decorations, you must treat it as a potential fire danger and take steps to protect your family and your home.”

 Make sure the fireplace is all that gets “lit.”

 Ogden Fire Company offers the following tips to reduce the risk of a house fire this Christmas.